How To Improve Your Credit Score

 1) Pull Your Credit Reports and Fix Any Errors

-• Debts or accounts that don’t belong to you being listed on your report
+• Debts or accounts that don’t belong to you

-• Accounts being listed more than once
+• The same account listed more than once

-• Old debts that should have been removed but are still listed
+• Old debts that should have been removed

 2) Pay Down Credit Card Balances